m-rios/rpi-cluster/README.md

 Before being able to provision a raspberrypi node, you must create a bootable sd card and setup the network configuration.
 To do this, insert the sd card and take note of its path.
-Finally, once all parameters have been defined simply
+Copy `bootstrap/.env.example` to `bootstrap/.env` and customize the values to your needs.
+The wifi fields can be removed if you're planning on using ethernet.
-call:
+Finally, once all parameters have been defined simply call:

 ```bash
 make bootstrap